skip navigation

 If you're really passionate about the sport and the league, we want you to join the GAL board!

 Parents can play many roles in sports: current or former athlete, coach, fan, motivator, role model or critic.
-A few studies have shown that family members may influence an athlete’s involvement and achievement in sport more than coaches.
+Studies have shown that family members may influence an athlete’s involvement and achievement in sport more than coaches.
 Parents also are the first and most critical agents at socializing sports.